mvolkmann/blog/src/chess.md

      src="/blog/assets/chess-controlling-center.png?v={{pkg.version}}"
      title="controlling center">

-1. Look for potential attacks from opponent.
+1. Look for potential attacks from opponent, especially ones that put you in check AND threaten other pieces.
 1. Count the number of pieces attacking and defending each square and consider the values of the pieces that would be exchanged.
 1. When planning the next move, verify that it isn't